A Debt-Free Degree for Georgia Families Who Need it Most

 The G. Wayne Clough Georgia Tech Promise Program is the first of its kind offered by a public university in Georgia.
 It provides a debt-free degree to qualifying students from low-income Georgia families, filling a gap in the financial aid support system by picking up where other scholarships and financial aid options leave off, covering a student’s full cost of attendance.

 Awards from the G. Wayne Clough Georgia Tech Promise Program will be combined with other scholarships, grants, and a Federal Work Study job opportunity to meet the student's financial need associated with the cost of full-time resident tuition, mandatory fees, an allowance for books, standard housing, personal expenses, and meal plan.

-Students are selected for Promise in advance of their first semester attending Georgia Tech as an entering freshman.
+Students are selected for Tech Promise in advance of their first semester attending Georgia Tech as an entering first-year student.

 Learn more about the G. Wayne Clough Georgia Tech Promise Program